Rhyl1/Basra/README.md

 ## Features
 ### Existing Features
 - Navigation bar.
--- The navigation bar has a
+-- The navigation bar has a indication to the page visitied in the site (the active page is displayed in a white font color) and is translated for diffrent language users.
 - Route button - allows users to plot a route via Google maps.
 - Social links in footer - provide additional contact details if needed.
 - Home page